-Restoring the health of soil under our feet is a powerful tool in combatting climate change.
-By relying on time-tested approaches – many of which Indigenous and Black farmers have practiced for centuries – our yards, gardens, trees, parks, farms, and wetlands will absorb carbon from the Earth’s atmosphere and store it underground.
-We must do this to avoid a dangerous global temperature rise.
+Restoring the health of soil is a powerful tool to combat climate change.
+By relying on natural cycles– many of which Indigenous and Black farmers have recognized and understood for centuries – our yards, gardens, forests, parks, farms, and wetlands absorb carbon from the Earth’s atmosphere and store it underground.
+We must support these cycles to mitigate the rise in global temperatures.

-The Healthy Soil, Livable Future Action Group seeds actions that individuals and chapters can take to fight climate change by harvesting Earth’s natural solutions.
-We envision being part of a climate movement that preserves forests and wetlands, maintains our mature trees while planting more, especially in heat island communities, “rewilds” urban and suburban landscapes, prevents the harmful use of toxic pesticides and herbicides, promotes the healthy soil and food production of community gardens, and joins pollinator pathways populated by native plants.
+The Healthy Soil, Livable Future Action Group promotes actions that individuals and communities can take to mitigate climate change by harnessing Earth’s natural cycles.
+We are part of a climate movement that promotes healthy soil everywhere by preserving forests and wetlands, maintaining and planting trees, restoring native plants and pollinator pathways, reducing pesticide use, supporting food production in community gardens, and composting.

 Painting by Janet Powers, member of Healthy Soil, Livable Future